biodigital-inc/bdhuman-contentapi/php/README.md

 define('CLIENT_SECRET', '<DEVELOPER_SECRET>');
 ```

-*  Open a command terminal and switch to the root directory of the code files.
+*  Open a command terminal and switch to the root version directory (e.g. v2.0/) of the relevant code files.
 Run the **client.php** script via the PHP built in server by specfying a host and port:

 ```
 php -S localhost:5656 client.php